 I wanted to be a backpacker because they embodied a spirit of adventure and discovery.
 They were out to see the world, discover its hidden secrets, and meet new locals.
 Turns out, that’s often not the case.
 More often than not, backpackers today follow the same well-laid travel route that thousands have tread before them.
 They simply follow the pack.
-Yes, popular places are popular for a reason and I would never, for example, suggest skipping Thailand, Paris, or Costa Rica just because there are other tourists there.
+Yes, popular places are popular for a reason, and I would never, for example, suggest skipping Thailand, Paris, or Costa Rica just because there are other tourists there.
 But good lord, be a bit more curious and wander off somewhere random.
 Just once.

 Always Being “On”

 Sometimes I just don’t want to talk to everyone.
-Sometimes, I just want to read my book and stay in catching up on True Blood.
-But then I am the anti-social guy in the hostel and people look at me differently.
+Sometimes, I just want to read my book and stay in, catching up on True Blood.
+But then I am the antisocial guy in the hostel and people look at me differently.
 I hate how you ALWAYS have to seem to be friendly and upbeat.
-People are social creatures but it is also good to have some alone time to decompress and relax.
-Always being on is simply too mentally exhausting for me, especially when you are asked the same questions every day. (see above!)
+People are social creatures, but it is also good to have some alone time to decompress and relax.
+Always being “on” is simply too mentally exhausting for me, especially when you are asked the same questions every day (see above!).

-I have said more goodbyes in the last 5 years than any human should ever have to.
+I have said more goodbyes in the last five years than any human should ever have to.
 And despite the changes in technology and social media, you know the emails will slowly fade away despite the best of intentions.
 Life moves on and people go their separate ways.
 Sure, you will have that great moment in time together, but the more you travel, the more you realize the hard truth that you might never see that person again.
-And the more you hate having to say good bye.
+And the more you hate having to say good-bye.

 The Quick Romantic Relationships

 You meet people, you leave people.
 It’s a sad cycle that means that just when you really start to like someone, you split up.
-It makes having a long term committed relationship on the road really hard.
+It makes having a long-term committed relationship on the road really hard.
 You are together while you are on the road, but then people go left while you go right.
 And then, as quickly as it began, it is over.
-It’s hard to always have to start and stop feelings and often since you never really “break up,” you never get any real closure.
-The road becomes a series of short relationships and that can get very tiring.
+It’s hard to always have to start and stop feelings.
+And often, since you never really “break up,” you never get any real closure.
+The road becomes a series of short relationships — and that can get very tiring.

 You can say it is a way to remember where you have gone, but what it really does is let people know how awesome you are for having been to so many places.
-It’s all part of the “who’s the more experienced traveler” one-upmanship that happens in hostels.
+It’s all part of the “who’s the more experienced traveler” one-upsmanship that happens in hostels.
 And it annoys me.
 A lot.
 You have photos, memories, and passport stamps to remember where you have been.
 I doubt your bag really cares.
 Let’s call a spade a spade: sewing flags from every country you have been to is just a way to show the world that you are well traveled.

 Missing the Gym

 I like to work out.
 Traveling makes me unhealthy and fat and I don’t like it.
-It’s hard to keep a healthy lifestyle on the road and I wish I had the chance to go to the gym and work out more often.
+It’s hard to keep a healthy lifestyle on the road, and I wish I had the chance to go to the gym and work out more often.